gustavogaspar/tensorandarmonoci/Step3/Step3.md

 This is a very cool dataset that  has a good amount of images, and also has a MIT license which perfect for a lab like this.

 ### 2. ML Model: Accuracy check
+The code used for to build this model was based on this guide:https://machinelearningmastery.com/how-to-develop-a-cnn-from-scratch-for-fashion-mnist-clothing-classification/.
 The logic behind this ML model is pretty simple:

-At first we download a set of images and train our model identifying what kind of clothing is that image.
+At first we download a set of images and train our model identifying what kind of clothing is that image based on their labels.
 This step tends to demand more from the processor:
 The second step is to validate a set of images on our model:
 Finally we check the accuracy of the second step: